joewilliams/jellyfish/readme.md

 Generate a new identifier: `curl `

+## To Do

+* Package Erlang and Python programs using native techniques.

 ## Caveat emptor

 Please don't expect any of this to work well.
 This is practically the